 Vinyl records are definitely back in the game.
 It just has this classy touch and superior sound that cannot be matched by digital.

 If you’re a musician planning to release music in vinyl, you must consider having a really kickass vinyl packaging to complete the package.
-After all, vinyl records should only be wrapped in a vinyl jacket that you can really be proud of.
+After all, custom vinyl pressing records should only be wrapped in a vinyl record jackets that you can really be proud of.
 It’s not every day that you release your music in vinyl!!!

 For your inspiration, check out these delicious-looking vinyl records that are impossible to ignore.
 The pictures are from Erik Peterson‘s pinboard.
 Erik Peterson is the owner of hi-fidelics- a record store built on top of a crowdsourcing platform designed to bring the world the freshest music in it’s most creative format.